USD ($)

 Network and application security form the foundation of protecting cloud environments, data, and digital services from unauthorized access, cyberattacks, and operational disruptions.

-In cloud architectures, securing the network perimeter and application layers ensures the confidentiality, integrity, and availability of resources.
-AWS provides a comprehensive suite of tools and best practices to design resilient, secure network architectures alongside robust application defense mechanisms.
+AWS provides a comprehensive suite of tools and best practices to design resilient, secure network architectures alongside robust application defence mechanisms.

 These combined measures help shield workloads from evolving threats while maintaining compliance with industry standards.